-All prospective subgrantees will be required to submit the information above as part of the application packet, which will be updated in 2.4.11.1.
+All prospective subgrantees will be required to submit the information above as part of the application packet.

 BroadbandOhio will assess the received information to determine that they meet requirements for providing information on other public funding through evaluating whether the prospective subgrantee has provided full and sufficient information for each requirement.
 Applicants will be screened for submitting all required supporting document for this requirement.
 This information will then be cross-checked with available information (e.g., NTIA Eligible Entity Planning Toolkit, existing federal enforceable commitments) to confirm validity of the provided information. applicants submitting false information will be disqualified if not properly rectified.